 Why Rule 106 Matters

-Defendants do not always cooperate.
+Defendants may not always cooperate.

 A defendant may:

-• Refuse to answer the door
+• Refuse to answer the door.

-• Ignore repeated service attempts
+• Ignore repeated service attempts.

-• Move without updating records
+• Move without modifying records.

-• Live in a gated community
+• Live in a gated community.

-• Restrict access to a workplace
+• Restrict access to a workplace.

 • Intentionally evade service